-- The company statement of financial position as at 31 December 2022 - The following statements for 2022: the statement of profit or loss, total comprehensive income and changes in equity, and the cash flow statement - The notes comprising a summary of the accounting policies and other explanatory information.
+- The company statement of financial position as at 31 December 2022 - The company statement of profit or loss for 2022 - The notes comprising a summary of the accounting policies and other explanatory information.

 Basis for our opinion

 We conducted our audit in accordance with Dutch law, including the Dutch Standards on Auditing.
 Our responsibilities under those standards are further described in the "Our responsibilities for the audit of the financial statements" section of our report.